geoschem/gcpy/docs/source/Regridding.rst

 .. option:: dim_format_in : str

-      Format of the input file's dimensions (set this to 'classic' - denoting a GEOS-Chem Classic file with a lat/lon grid)
+      Format of the input file's dimensions.
+Accepted values are:

+      - :literal:`classic`: For GEOS-Chem Classic restart & diagnostic files
+      - :literal:`checkpoint` : For GCHP checkpoint & restart files
+      - :literal:`diagnostic`: For GCHP diagnostic files

 .. option:: dim_format_out : str

-      Format of the output file's dimensions (set this to 'classic' - denoting a GEOS-Chem Classic file with a lat/lon grid)
+      Format of the output file's dimensions.
+Accepted values are:

+      - :literal:`classic`: For GEOS-Chem Classic restart & diagnostic files
+      - :literal:`checkpoint` : For GCHP checkpoint & restart files
+      - :literal:`diagnostic`: For GCHP diagnostic files

 gcpy.file_regrid optional arguments:
 ------------------------------------

+.. option:: sg_params_in : list of float

+      Stretching parameters (:literal:`stretch-factor`,
+      :literal:`target-longitude`, :literal:`target-latitude`) for the
+      input grid.
+Only needed when the data contained in file :option:`fin` is on a GCHP stretched grid.

+      Default value: :literal:`[1.0, 170.0, -90.0]`

+.. option:: sg_params_out : list of float

+      Stretching parameters (:literal:`stretch-factor`,
+      :literal:`target-longitude`, :literal:`target-latitude`) for the
+      output  grid.
+Only needed when the data to be contained in file :option:`fout` is to be placed on a GCHP stretched grid.

+      Default value: :literal:`[1.0, 170.0, -90.0]`

+.. option:: cs_res_out : int

+      Cubed-sphere resolution of the output dataset.
+Only needed when the data in file :option:`fin` is on a GCHP cubed-sphere grid.

+      Default value: :code:`0`

 .. option:: ll_res_out : str

       The lat/lon resolution of the output dataset.
+Only needed when the data to be contained in file :option:`fout` is to be placed on a GEOS-Chem Classic lat-lon grid.

+      Default value: :code:`"0x0"`.

+.. option:: vert_params_out : list of float

+      Hybrid grid parameter :math:`A` (in :literal:`hPa` and :math:`B`
+      (:literal:`unitless`), returned in list format: :code:`[A, B]`

-      Default value: '0x0'
+      Default value: :code:`None`

+.. _regrid-classic-example:

 Example:
 --------

-There is now only one grid format supported for regridding files using the :code:`gcpy.file_regrid` method: :literal:`classic`.
-You must specify :literal:`classic` as the value of both :code:`dim_format_in` and :code:`dim_format_out`, as well as specifying a resolution as the value of :code:`ll_res_out`.

-As stated previously, you can either call :code:`file_regrid.file_regrid()` directly or call it from the command line using :code:`python -m gcpy.file_regrid ARGS`.
+As stated previously, you can either call :code:`gcpy.file_regrid.file_regrid()` directly or call it from the command line using :code:`python -m gcpy.file_regrid ARGS`.
 An example command line call (separated by line for readability) for regridding a 2x2.5 lat/lon restart file to a 4x5 lat/lon grid looks like: